-Every pregnant person has struggled with unsolicited advice and comments on their body.
-Spinoff Parents columnist and mum of two Thalia Kehoe Rowden has tips and ways to reply to well-meaning strangers who are overstepping or oversharing.
+Almost anyone who’s been pregnant has experienced unsolicited advice and comments on their body.
+Thalia Kehoe Rowden has some tips for dealing with well-meaning strangers who can’t help overstepping the mark.

 It starts early.